Description and Frequently Asked Questions

 - CRS Review of the Tracking Attestation.
 CRS evaluates the information provided in the form and performs a review of any public statements concerning the use of renewable electricity or any of the environmental attributes within the Renewable Energy Certificate (REC), including avoided emissions, to a party who is not the REC owner.
 CRS will engage with the submitter of the Attestation to suitably resolve any potential double claim issues before approval.
 The review process can take up to two weeks from the date payment is received.
 CRS reserves the right to reject the Attestation if not completed fully and accurately.

 - Notification of Approval.
 CRS will notify generators of their Tracking Attestation approval status after it has completed its review.
+Approved facilities will appear on the CRS Listed™ Page.
 Reasons CRS may reject a Tracking Attestation are listed below.

 Is a Facility With an Approved Tracking Attestation Supplying Green-e® Certified Renewable Energy?